JetBrains-Research/commit_message_generation/README.md

 > inputs for generation

 This function covers all possibly necessary steps:
-1. *(optional)* Preprocesses inputs
+1. *(optional)* Preprocess inputs
-2. Tokenizes inputs, concatenates history with message for generation context
+2. Tokenize inputs, concatenate history with message for generation context
-3. *(optional)* Runs encoder on diff
+3. *(optional)* Run encoder on diff
-4. Runs beam search generation conditioned on generation context and encoder outputs
+4. Run beam search generation conditioned on generation context and encoder outputs